-IFRS 9 Financial Instruments
+IFRS 9 - Financial Instruments

-IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
+IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous version of IFRS 9.
+IFRS is effective for annual periods beginning on or after January 1, 2018.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Company believes that there is no significant impact on the Company's consolidated financial statements.
+This standard simplifies the current measurement model for financial instruments under IFRS and establishes two measurement categories for financial assets: amortized cost and fair value.